camargo1409/apps-sdk-template/README.md

 pnpm dev
 ```

-This command starts:
+This command starts an express server on port 3000.
+This server packages:
-- The Express server with the MCP server on port 3000
+- an MCP endpoint on `/mcp` - aka as the ChatGPT App Backend
-- The Vite dev server for React widgets with HMR enabled
+- a React application on Vite HMR dev server - aka as the ChatGPT App Frontend

 #### 3. Expose Your Local Server